multiversx/mx-docs/docs/validators/staking-v4.md

 topUp, and only the first ones are selected.

 This approach is strict, requiring validators to manage their number of nodes if their topUp is close to the selection threshold.
-The topUp is computed as TotalStake/NumberOfNodes - 2.5k eGLD.
+The topUp is computed as TotalStake/NumberOfNodes - 2.500 eGLD.
 If a validator registers more nodes, their topUp per node decreases.
 For example:

-- 10 nodes, 50k eGLD = 2.5k topUp per node
+- 10 nodes, 50.000 eGLD = 2.500 eGLD topUp per node
-- 20 nodes, 50k eGLD = 0 topUp
+- 20 nodes, 50.000 eGLD = 0 eGLD topUp per node

 In this scenario, if a staking provider registers all 20 nodes, they will be at the end of the list in case of an auction selection.
 If only 320 nodes out of 340 can be selected, and every other node has at least 1 eGLD topUp on each